How to get razor sharp photos with Focus Stacking

 Use it

-The depth of field is to small to have everything in focus.
-You can check this by focussing on the most important part of your scene, because that’s obviously what definitely needs to be sharp, take the shot and zoom in into your image to see if everything is sharp enough.
+The depth of field is too small to have everything in focus.
+You can check this by focusing on the most important part of your scene because that’s obviously what definitely needs to be sharp, take the shot and zoom in on your image to see if everything is sharp enough.
 You could also set the focus somewhere around the middle of your image, to have as much depth of field towards both sides, the fore- and the background.
-This is so called "Hyperfocal Distance" can lead to having the most important parts out of focus and everything just nearly sharp, so I can’t recommend this, because I wan’t to have everything really sharp.
+This is so-called "Hyperfocal Distance" which can lead to having the most important parts out of focus and everything just nearly sharp, so I can’t recommend this, because I want to have everything really sharp.

 Don’t use it